rmassei/rmassei/README.md

 I  have long term experience in building user-friendly workflows to increase reproducibily in environmental and life science.

 ## To sum it up:
-- I am proficent using KNIME
+- Proficient with KNIME :sunglasses:
-- I can program in Python and R
+- I am a Python and R enthusiast :heart_eyes:
-- We can have a chat about Java
+- We can have a chat about Java :coffee: